-Instead of the optional NiMH battery pack (page 2), you can use two alkaline, NiMH, or lithium batteries.
+Instead of the optional NiMH battery pack (Installing the NiMH Battery Pack), you can use two alkaline, NiMH, or lithium batteries.
 This is useful when you are on the trail and cannot charge the NiMH battery pack.
 Use NiMH or lithium batteries for best results.